 The entrance to this cavern, known as Cavern Castle, is modeled after a fifteenth century Irish castle.
 The replica is actually built from limestone excavated from the cavern itself.
 It was discovered in 1928 and is estimated to be millions of years old.
 When entering this landmark you'll travel by elevator hundreds of feet underground to witness this unbelievable work of nature that resulted from powerful earthquakes and flowing water.
 Take a guided tour of the caverns and listen to the history of this natural wonder.
 Make your way to Ruby Falls, the breathtaking 145-foot waterfall that lies over 1,000 feet underground.
 After your tour, try your hand at panning … not for gold, but for gorgeous, semi-precious stones.
 Who knows what jewels you'll find?

 When planning your visit to Gatlinburg or Pigeon Forge; make plans for a daytrip to Lookout Mountain in Chattanooga.
-You and your family will have a day full of fun before returning to your Pigeon Forge rental cabin in the beauty of the Smokies.
+You and your family can have a full day of fun before returning to your Pigeon Forge rental cabin in the beauty of the Smokies.